jhautry/echo-dot/README.md

 | 172.16.42.216 | csrf=-596473391; session-id-time=2082787201l; session-token="zj1u6jHoFSW/IKiqqjg5oA7Pq6uetskaezQDXSOK44gc2ArEbaAhzMg5bL5JSwlONVD8MYB/HCT88//NsZj2rzh3bJh4u9vYEjdJ2FVOMpwqZiWEn5JUXB8TGWAr8q5rkXoXQc9aIN7erfLzFfF5LIz0xDya8chmCyCp438fY2B7Uxd7a6Zwi5xtvCcfqdDCzZP3W2A9ud8="; session-id=135-0434014-3121322; ubid-main=168-7802293-2301129; x-main="qwLIvaKNbaFe0EeqVW3DYH38WVbg@ipOYhoSuZtoYC0Y8RFqcVJQqdS849suCzSQ" |

 Images from ```http://ecx.images-amazon.com``` are also transmitted by the Alexa App when the user taps the ```Skills``` menu.
 These images contain the thumbnail icons of the various Alexa Skills that are available.

+---

+**Test: Alexa Web Panel Session Hijack attack**

+*Components Tested*: Backend ExecuteRequest & AppPanel

+*Purpose*: To determine if the Alexa web panel is vulnerable to session hijacking.

+*Conducted*: Using Cookie Cadger on Kali Linux to detect, intercept, and replay insecure HTTP GET requests and session cookies into the browser.

+*Results*: No recgonized session cookies were captured by Cookie Cadger.

 # Milestone 3 Planning
 https://trello.com/b/hllck0Nz/echo-dot-milestone-3-kanban